bitovi/academy/src/angular/5-creating-navigation/creating-navigation.md

 ## RouterLink

 You may have noticed the links in the routing examples to switch between views.
-They used the <a href="https://angular.io/api/router/RouterLink" target="\_blank">routerLink</a> directive.
+They use the <a href="https://angular.io/api/router/RouterLink" target="\_blank">routerLink</a> directive.
 The routerLink takes a property of a path that can be static or built dynamically based on properties on the component.

 ### Static Segment